rhomobile/rhomobile-docs/docs/en/edge/api/screenorientation.md

 <h2>Persistence</h2>

-<p>With the old PocketBrowser / RhoElemetns 1 APIs, any events, such as <code>screenOrientationEvent</code> were canceled when a full navigate was performed.
-The original reason for this was a limitation of the IE engine on WM5 devices which would crash if you tried to invoke a non-existent JS function.
-When moving to the common API we changed this so callbacks were not canceled.</p>
+<p>With the old PocketBrowser / RhoElements 1 APIs, any events, such as <code>screenOrientationEvent</code> were canceled when a full navigate was performed.
+The original reason for this was a limitation of the IE engine on WM5 devices.
+When moving to the common API this was changed so that callbacks are not canceled.</p>

 <a name='Methods'></a>